 Fry suggests dumping the crate in the sewer and saying they delivered it, Bender says it would be too much work, and suggests burning it, then saying they dumped it in the sewer.

 "It's just like the story of the Grasshopper and the Octopus.
 All year long the Grasshopper worked hard, gathering acorns for winter, while the Octopus mooched off his girlfriend and watched TV.
 But then winter came and the Grasshopper died and the Octopus ate all his acorns, and also he got a racecar.
 Is any of this getting through to you?"

-While each and every part of the episode "A Flight to Remember" was good in its own way, this troper's favorite was when the robot Countess got sucked into the black hole (I know, black holes don't really suck things into them the way a vacuum cleaner does, but that's another story for another time).
+While each and every part of the episode "A Flight to Remember" was good in its own way, an especially funny one is when the robot Countess got sucked into the black hole.
 Just the way it looked when it happened was hilarious.
 Plus that little bit of computer terminology before that was pretty funny, too.

 Countess: Don't worry, Bender.
 It'll hurt for a while, but you'll be able to share your love again.
 After all, it's shareware.

 Zapp: "Kif, I have made it with a woman.
 Inform the men!"